thebgpikester/SimpleGroupSaving/README.md

 Usage of this script should credit the following contributors, copy and paste it into your code and DO NOT DELETE else I will have your mission removed from wherever it is:

--Pikey
+- Pikey
--Speed & Grimes for their work on Serialising tables -FlightControl for MOOSE (Required)
+- Speed & Grimes for their work on Serialising tables
+- FlightControl for MOOSE (Required)
--FunkyFranky for a quick solution on an error in a loop -Moose contirbutors with radian fixes, ideas and requests
+- FunkyFranky for a quick solution on an error in a loop
+- Moose contirbutors with radian fixes, ideas and requests

 ## WHAT IS THIS?